 Magic School Bus Gets Charged, Season 4, Episode 9

-Safety Smart Science with Bill Nye the Science Guy: Electricity (Available on DVD)
+Safety Smart Science with Bill Nye the Science Guy: Electricity On DVD

-Homeschool Share has put together twenty one pages of printables and foldables to create a lapbook based on electricity and circuits.
-This is on my list for the summer when we are homeschool “lite” or possible between units next time.
-We love creating lapbooks.
+Homeschool Share has put together twenty-one pages of free printables and foldables about electricity and circuits.
+You can use these for interactive notebooking or lapbooks.
+My son loves creating lapbooks.
 One place to put together all the material we’ve been learning.
-Download the printables free here.